 - Reduction of assets for pension assets test, or aged care asset test

 - CGT/duty exemptions for transfer of assets to trust.

 How much does it cost to establish a Special Disability Trust?

-Our professional fees for preparing a Will including a Special Disability Trust start at $500.00 plus GST, and the establishment of a Special Disability Trust during your lifetime starts at $1,200.00 plus GST.
-These fees may vary depending on the complexity of your circumstances.
-In your initial appointment, one of our lawyers will talk with you about your circumstances, provide a formal cost disclosure (quote) and assess if you would benefit from any additional documentation.
+Our professional fees for preparing a Will including a Special Disability Trust or establishing a Special Disability Trust during your lifetime vary depending on the complexity of your circumstances.
+In your initial appointment, one of our lawyers will discuss your circumstances, provide a formal cost disclosure (quote) and assess if you would benefit from any additional documentation.

 How can Coulter Roache help?